US HVAC roll-up, mapped

 What are the largest HVAC companies in the US?

 The ten largest HVAC platforms in the US are Apex Service Partners, Wrench Group, ARS/Rescue Rooter, Service Experts, Authority Brands, One Hour Heating and Air Conditioning, Aire Serv, Southern Home Services, Sila Services, and Redwood Services.
 Together they run over 12,000 locations.
 All ten are owned by private equity.
-They sit inside a universe of roughly 125,000 US HVAC contractors, so even rolled up the top ten hold under 10 percent of the market.
+They sit inside a tracked universe of 167,717 US HVAC contractors (see the full HVAC directory), so even rolled up the top ten hold under 8 percent of the market.

 Who owns the biggest HVAC companies in the US?